wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 4 That the mighty army of the king , which had moved out of the strong ships of Britain , came , in their strength , to make conquest of the territory of Columbia , which lieth to the south ;

-5 And to place therein a princely ruler , and all manner of officers , the servants of the king , even unto a taxgatherer.
+5 And to place therein a princely ruler , and all manner of officers , the servants of the king , even unto a tax-gatherer.

 6 So , early in the morning , they appeared before the camp of the men of Columbia , even the strong hold which Jackson , the chief captain , had fortified.